 - By using the Density of Steel,

 1. Density of Steel

-In this method, the weight of steel is calculated by multiplying the density of the steel with the volume of steel.
+In this method, the weight of steel is calculated by multiplying the density of the steel by the volume of steel.

 The standard density of steel is 7850 kg/m3.

-The formula for calculation of the volume of steel is different for different sections.
+The formula for the calculation of the volume of steel is different for different sections.